-Select one of the following options, which describes your entity structure.
+Select one of the following options that best describes your entity structure.

-Disregarded entity: A disregarded entity is a legal entity separate from its owner but elects to be treated as part of its owner for U.S. tax purposes.
+Disregarded entity: A disregarded entity is a legal entity separate from its owner but elects to be treated as part of its owner for US tax purposes.

-A trust is an arrangement under which a trustee holds property for the benefit of one or more persons called beneficiaries.
-In a simple trust, all of the trust’s income must be distributed currently and none of its income may be devoted to charity.
+Simple Trust: A simple trust is an arrangement under which a trustee holds property for the benefit of one or more persons called beneficiaries.
+In a simple trust, all of its income must be distributed currently, and none of its income may be devoted to charity.

-A complex trust is any trust that is not a simple trust or a grantor trust
+Complex Trust: A complex trust is any trust that is not a simple trust or a grantor trust.

-A non-U.S. governmental entity not engaged in commercial financial activity.
-For example: Ministry of Finance, Embassy or a Consulate.
+Government: A non-U.S. governmental entity not engaged in a commercial-financial activity—for example, the Ministry of Finance, Embassy, or a Consulate.

-A tax exempt organization is an entity that is exempt from tax under the Internal Revenue Code.
+Tax-Exempt Organization: A tax-exempt organization is an entity that is exempt from tax under the Internal Revenue Code.

-A private foundation is a legal entity set up only for certain charitable purposes.
+Private Foundation: A private foundation is a legal entity set up only for specific charitable purposes.

-An International or supranational organization where it’s income does not benefit private persons.
-For example: World Health Organization.
+International Organization: An International or supranational organization is an organization whose income does not benefit private persons.
+For example, the World Health Organization.

 What is my FATCA status for W-8BEN-E?

-Less than half of the entity's gross income for the preceding calendar year is passive and less than half of the assets held by the entity produce or are held for the production of passive income.
-Examples include restaurants, retailers, etc.
+Less than half of the entity's gross income for the preceding calendar year is passive, and less than half of the assets held by the entity produce or are held for the production of passive income.
+Examples include restaurants and retailers.

-If you are interested to know more about IRS forms W-8BEN & W-8BEN-E we suggest you take a look at our comprehensive guide about them.
+If you are interested in knowing more about IRS forms W-8BEN & W-8BEN-E, we suggest you look at our comprehensive guide about them.
 Please check IRS's websites to find official instructions: W-8BEN and W-8BEN-E.